apiverve/unitconverter.NET-API/Readme.md

 ###### Define Query

 ```
-var queryOptions = new unitconverterQueryOptions {
+var queryOptions = new UnitConverterQueryOptions {
   value = 100,
   from = "lb",
   to = "kg"